aroberge/reeborg/trunk/docs/begin_py_fr/turn_around.rst

     Define a ``step_back()`` function that would undo a ``move()`` function.
     By this, I mean that you should have::

-         // starting somewhere at location x,y
+        # starting somewhere at location x,y
-        move();
+        move()
-        step_back();
+        step_back()
-        // back at the same location,
+        # back at the same location,
-        // facing in the same direction as before
+        # facing in the same direction as before

     Make sure you to test it!

 Do not use the hint unless you feel you absolutely can not do it otherwise!

 .. hint::

    You might want to use ``turn_around()`` twice in defining ``step_back()``.